Enter your keyword

 What if my ex-spouse quit their job and found a lower-paying job to reduce child support payments?

 When someone intentionally quits their job or takes a lower-paying position to reduce their child support payments, the court doesn’t look kindly on these actions.
 In such scenarios, the other parent can request the court to assess income based on what the individual should be earning.
 This process is known as imputing income, and it’s covered under section 19 of the Child Support Guidelines.
+If you feel your ex-partner is hiding income, please collect proof and reach out to a family lawyer for further steps.

 What should be your next steps?

 Get in touch with a family lawyer in Etobicoke that specialises in child support laws.
 Our lawyers at Noori Law are here for you.
 We put care and attention into every case we handle and work in your best interests.
-Please reach out today for a consultation.
+Please reach out today for a consultation